jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 - [CMCommon.h](https://github.com/jichu4n/palm-os-sdk/blob/master/sdk-5r3/include/Core/System/CMCommon.h) in the Palm OS SDK
 - [cmp.h](https://github.com/dwery/coldsync/blob/master/include/pconn/cmp.h) in ColdSync

-#### Hardware

-The Serial Sync protocol stack is used in the following scenarios:

-- Cradle / cable connection:
-  - Many early Palm devices that shipped with a serial cradle / cable, such as the 1st and 2nd generation Palm Pilots, Palm III series, Palm V series, Palm VII series, Palm m100 and m105.
-  - Early Handspring Visor and Treo devices that shipped with a USB cradle / cable, such as the original Visor and Treo 300
-  - Early Sony CLIE devices that shipped with a USB cradle / cable, such as the S300
-- IrDA connection
-  - All Palm OS devices when performing HotSync over IR
-- Network connection:
-  - Palm OS Emulator (POSE) and modern derivatives that emulate a serial connection over a TCP/IP connection

 ### Net Sync

 The Net Sync protocol stack is illustrated in the following diagram:

 <p><center><img src="./net-sync.svg" width="350" alt="Net Sync protocol stack"></center></p>

 The most important difference of Net Sync compared to the Serial Sync protocol stack is that Net Sync assumes an underlying connection that already provides reliable and error-checked delivery.
 As a result, it does not need to include lower level protocols like SLP and PADP that implement these features.

 #### Handshake protocol

 There is a handshake protocol used at the beginning of each Net Sync-based HotSync session, analogous to CMP in the Serial Sync protocol stack.
 However, not much is currently known about it.
 Open source implementations (pilot-link and ColdSync) simply play back a hard-coded byte sequence captured during real HotSync sessions, which appears to work fine in practice.

 Resources:

 - [netsync.c](https://github.com/dwery/coldsync/blob/master/libpconn/netsync.c)
   in ColdSync

-#### Net Sync
+#### Net Sync protocol

-The Net Sync protocol is a fairly lightweight protocol that mainly serves to provide ordered delivery, similar to a much simplified version of PADP.
+The actual Net Sync protocol is fairly lightweight and mainly serves to provide ordered delivery, like a much simplified version of PADP.

 Resources: